Rem01Gaming/unshell/README.md

 ## Features
 - Zero configuration: There's no need for any configuration
 - Penetrate: Multi layered obfuscation is not a problem
-- Easy to use: just `unshell encrypted1 encrypted2` in cmd
+- Easy to use: just `unshell -f encrypted1 encrypted2` in cmd

 ## Supported obfuscation method
 <details>